ldproxy/demo/doc/cologne_lod2.md

 This data source requires two docker containers.
 In addition to ldproxy, we also need a PostgreSQL/PostGIS database.
 This complicates the setup and this data source has therefore been disabled by default.
 To include this data source, execute the following steps:

-* Copy `cologne_lod2/provider/cologne_lod2.yml` to `entities/instances/features/withTiles/providers/cologne_lod2.yml`.
-* Copy `cologne_lod2/service/cologne_lod2.yml` to `entities/instances/features/withTiles/services/cologne_lod2.yml`.
 * Set `ENABLE_COLOGNE` in `docker-compose.yml` to `true`.

-There is also a script `enable_cologne.sh` that executes these steps.
-The script `disable_cologne.sh` restores the original setting.

-Note that a 3D Tiles stylesheet is already included in `values/3dtiles-styles/cologne_lod2`.

 To start ldproxy: